jumpjack/jsc64_offline/README.md

 Read, Write and Dump should be very useful for debugging, relocating, hacking,...

+How to access above functions:

+- click on DEBUG button
+- in the console, store the printed object as a global variable
+- type: myC64 = temp1.jsc64GetInstance()
+- type myC64._mem.dump("0x0800",100,16) to show memory contents from $0x0800 for 100 bytes, with 16 bytes per line.

 # Original readme
 jsc64 is a Commodore 64 emulator written in JavaScript by Tim de Koning.
 It's a port of the FC64, the Commodore 64 emulator written in Actionscript by Darron Schall and Claus Wahlers.
 More information about the Actionscript version can be found here.